sanskarmodi8/AUTOFORECAST/README.md

 ## 🔮 Future Goals

+- [ ] Deploy on a powerful instance with atleast 16gb ram.
-- [ ] Add support for more of the sktime estimators .
+- [ ] Add support for more of the sktime estimators.
 - [ ] Add support for multivariate forecasting.
 - [ ] Add support for forecasting with exogenous data.